Call Now Request FREE consultation - 1866-758-4529

 How 18 Wheeler Air Brakes Work

-Anyone that has ever driven a commercial truck, bus, trailer, or semi-trailer understands that air brakes are often utilized.
+Anyone who has ever driven a commercial truck, bus, trailer, or semi-trailer understands that air brakes are often utilized.
 This is often for a very specific reason, as the nature of an air brake system allows for increased reliability and efficiency.
+Understanding how 18-wheeler air brakes work can provide insights into their superior performance.

 Heavy trucks are also notable for using a dual air brake system, which is comprised of two air brake systems combined, yet only has one set of brake controls.
 This allows for the ability to retain braking, even if one of the systems fails.
-Additionally, there is also the ability to ensure a steady supply of compressed air, and as mentioned, this ensures that the braking system will continue to be operational; no matter what.
+Additionally, there is the ability to ensure a steady supply of compressed air, which, as mentioned, ensures the braking system remains operational regardless of the circumstances.

 3 main Types of Air Brakes